National Insurance numbers

 If they cannot trace it automatically, HMRC may have to write to your employee and ask them to complete and return form CA5403 – Your National Insurance number, in order that they can do a clerical trace.

-If HMRC have agreed you can use paper filing rather than send information about payments to your personal assistant online, you should follow these steps:
+If HMRC have agreed you can use paper filing, you should follow these steps:

-- If you have to send starter information to HMRC, leave the NINO section blank and they will try and trace the NINO and tell you what it is.
-You can find out if you need to send starter information to HMRC in the ‘employee starting without a P45’ part of our 'Paper filing' section.
+- When you send your new employee's information to HMRC on form RT2, leave the NINO section blank and they will try and trace the NINO and tell you what it is.

 - If they cannot trace it automatically, HMRC may have to write to your employee and ask them to complete and return form CA5403 – Your National Insurance number, in order that they can do a clerical trace.